AaronBertrand/ParamParser/README.md

 ### What does it do

-For now, just takes a script (call at the end with lots of examples) and outputs a `PSObject` to the console using `Write-Output`.
+For now, just takes a script (call at the end with lots of examples) and outputs a `PSCustomObject` to the console using `Write-Output`.
 Now handles multiple batches, so sp_whoisactive, no problem.
 But it won't parse CREATE <object> from inside dynamic SQL, and it won't handle any script that SSMS can't parse.

 ### Shout-Outs